durrantm/a01012020/README.md

 - I break the app with a different error
 - The app no longer updates.

-Also I notice that the "#calls" counter is not increasing every two seconds.
+Also I notice that the "#calls" counter is not increasing every two seconds consitently, only when the price changes.
+I also tried adding that to the dependency array and got similar and even worse errors and runaway infinite calls.

 Your task is to address these issues.